DeepLabCut/DeepLabCut/docs/functionDetails.md

 Alternatively, you can set the loader (as well as other training parameters) in the **pose_cfg.yaml** file of the model that you want train.
 Note, to get details on the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).

-**MODEL COMPARISION:** You can also test several models by creating the same test/train split for different networks.
+**MODEL COMPARISION for standard DLC:** You can also test several models by creating the same test/train split for different networks.
 You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` ([check the docstring for more details!](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#or-use-create_training_model_comparison)).

 Please also see our helper WIKI on selecting models: https://github.com/AlexEMG/DeepLabCut/wiki/What-neural-network-should-I-use%3F